 This is an easy recipe for candied hazelnuts that will add elegance to just about everything.
 Only two ingredients!
 They're great for cocktail party nibbles, put them on top of ice cream, or add them to a cheese plate.

-Hazelnuts are not your average, run-of-the-mill nut, so they are a perfect nibble for this superstar day.
-They are a little unexpected and seem more elegant, more suited to special occasions, don't they?
+Hazelnuts are not your average, run-of-the-mill nut, so they are a perfect nibble when you want something different.
+They are a little unexpected and seem more elegant, somehow fancier, don't they?
 Well, at least in America they do.

 This candied hazelnut recipe is easy, and they go great on a cheese plate, on top of your ice cream or just in a bowl beside your bubbly.

-(adapted lightly from Bon Appetit)
+Recipe adapted lightly from Bon Appetit.

-Preheat oven to 350
+Preheat oven to 350.

-Coarsely chop roasted nuts
+Coarsely chop roasted nuts.

 Place a small skillet or saucepan over medium heat.
 Add nuts and sugar.
 Stir constantly until sugar melts and coats all nuts.
 This process will be very slow at first, but once that sugar begins to liquidize, you really need to be ready.
 Keep stirring, the caramel will form, and it will brown the nuts more deeply as well.